Interview with a returned volunteer

 Yes - in so many ways.
 Primarily I guess it has made me just want to go back again, to spend more time in the bush learning and helping with conservation in any way possible.
 Also, it has opened my eyes way beyond what we do and see every day.
 It made me realise that by taking a chance and leaving the comfort zone you never know what you may find - and you tend to have a great time whilst you’re looking too!

 7. Do you think your trip has improved your employability?

-I’m sure that it has, and not only in a conservation type job too.
+I’m sure that it has, and not only in a conservation-type job, too.
 An experience like this is something that stands you out from the crowd and many employers value people with life skills and experience.
-It shows that you’re willing to embrace a challenge and to try new things.
+It shows that you’re willing to embrace a challenge and try new things.

-8. Do you have any advice to people wanting to travel to Africa?
+8. Do you have any advice for people wanting to travel to Africa?